stefan-schubert-sbb/link-deps/README.md

 - `yarn link` / `npm link`.
 These work only if there are no peer / shared dependencies involved.
 If there are shared dependencies, the linked library will resolve those in their _own_ `node_modules`, instead of the `node_modules` of the hosting project, where it would normally be looked up.
 This results in peer dependencies ending up "twice" in the dependency tree, which often causes confusing behavior.
 - `yarn workspaces`.
 Those solve the above issue by putting all dependencies in one large root level `node_modules`.
 However, this setup is in practice quite obtrusive to the whole development setup.

-### How is relative deps different?
+### How is `link-deps` different?

-Relative deps doesn't fight the problem but tries to emulate a "normal" install.
+`link-deps` doesn't fight the problem but tries to emulate a "normal" install.
 It builds the "linked" library on `prepare` (that is, after installing all deps), packs it, and unpacks it in the `node_modules` of the hosting project.
 Since there is no linking, or shared `node_modules` involved, the folder structure ends up to be exactly the same as if the thing was installed directly from `yarn` / `npm`.
 Which avoids a plethora of problems.

 Since building a linked package every time `yarn install` is run is expensive, this tool will take a hash of the directory contents of the library first, and only build and install if something changed.